Establishing trust in automated reasoning: Reviewability of automated reasoning systems

 For developing a better understanding of the reviewability characteristics described above, it is helpful to consider analogies from the better understood experimental and theoretical techniques in scientific research.
 In particular, it is helpful to examine where such analogies fail due to the particularities of software.

 Experimental setups are situated.
 They are designed and constructed for a specific experiment, described in a paper's methods section, and reviewed as part of the paper review.
-Most of the components used in an experimental setup are mature industrial products, ranging from commodities (cables, test tubes, etc.) to complex and specialized instruments, such as microscopes and NMR spectrometers.
-Non-industrial components are occasionally made for special needs, but are discouraged by their high manufacturing cost.
+Most of the components used in an experimental setup are mature industrial products, ranging from commodities (electricity cables, test tubes, etc.) to complex and specialized instruments, such as microscopes and NMR spectrometers.
+Non-industrial components are occasionally made for special needs, but this is discouraged by their high manufacturing cost.
 The use of prototype components is exceptional, and usually has the explicit purpose of testing the prototype.
-Some components are very transparent (e.g.~cables), others are very opaque (e.g.~NMR spectrometers).
-The equivalent of the execution environment is the physical environment of the experimental setup.
-Its impact on the observations tends to be well understood in the physical sciences, but less so on the life sciences, where it is a common source of reproducibility issues (e.g. {[}Kortzfleisch et al. 2022{]} or {[}Georgiou et al. 2022{]}).
+Some components are very transparent (e.g.~electricity cables), others are very opaque (e.g.~NMR spectrometers).
+The equivalent of the computational environment is the physical environment of the experimental setup.
+Its impact on the observations tends to be well understood in the physical sciences, but less so in the life sciences, where it is a common source of reproducibility issues (e.g. {[}Kortzfleisch et al. 2022{]} or {[}Georgiou et al. 2022{]}).

-The main difference to software is thus the much lower prevalence of experimental components.
+The main difference to software is thus the much lower prevalence of prototype components.
 A more subtle difference between instruments and software is that the former are carefully designed to be robust under perturbations, whereas computation is chaotic {[}Hinsen 2016{]}.
-A microscope with a small defect, or used somewhat outside of its recommended operating conditions, may show a distorted image, which an experienced microscopist will recognize.
-Software with a small defect, on the other hand, can introduce unpredictable errors in both kind and magnitude.
-The increasing integration of computers and software into scientific instruments may lead to experimental setups becoming less robust as well over time.
+A microscope with a small defect may show a distorted image, which an experienced microscopist will recognize when evaluating the microscope.
+Software with a small defect, on the other hand, can introduce unpredictable errors in both kind and magnitude, which neither a domain expert nor a professional programmer or computer scientist can diagnose easily if the software is opaque.
+This is a consequence of software being crafted out of a substrate (Turing-complete languages) that is much less constraining than the physical substrates from which instruments are made.
+The increasing integration of computers and software into scientific instruments may lead to experimental setups becoming less robust as well in the future.